Boss Gives Feedback

 Answer the following questions

-What did the boss think of the project?
+What feedback did the boss give about the employee’s project?

-How did the employee feel after the meeting?
+How did the boss support the employee after pointing out the needed changes?

 Read the transcript if needed